Ted Galdi: Bestselling Author

 Email Marketing Strategy - Ted Galdi

 1.)
-Attract future customers as email subscribers
+Attract future buyers as email subscribers

 Email marketing - target persona